-As of December 31, 2023, no allowance for credit losses has been recognized on available for sale securities in an unrealized loss position as management does not believe any of the securities are impaired due to reasons of credit quality.
+As of December 31, 2024, no allowance for credit losses has been recognized on available for sale securities in an unrealized loss position as management does not believe any of the securities are impaired due to reasons of credit quality.
 This is based upon our analysis of the underlying risk characteristics, including credit ratings, and other qualitative factors related to our available for sale securities and in consideration of our historical credit loss experience and internal forecasts.
 The issuers of these securities continue to make timely principal and interest payments under the contractual terms of the securities.
 Furthermore, management does not have the intent to sell any of the securities classified as available for sale in the table above and believes that it is more likely than not that we will not have to sell any such securities before a recovery of cost.
 The unrealized losses are due to increases in market interest rates over the yields available at the time the underlying securities were purchased.
 The fair value is expected to recover as the securities approach their maturity date or repricing date or if market yields for such investments decline.

-Accrued interest receivable on available-for-sale debt securities totaled \$2,202,000 at December 31, 2023 and is included within accrued interest receivable on the consolidated balance sheet.
+Accrued interest receivable on available-for-sale debt securities totaled \$2,135,000 and \$2,202,000 at December 31, 2024 and 2023, respectively, and is included within accrued interest receivable on the consolidated balance sheet.
 This amount is excluded from the estimate of expected credit losses.
 Available-for-sale debt securities are typically classified as nonaccrual when the contractual payment of principal or interest has become 90 days past due or management has serious doubts about the further collectability of principal or interest.
 When available-for-sale debt securities are placed on nonaccrual status, unpaid interest credited to income is reversed.

-Proceeds from sales of securities available-for-sale during 2023, 2022 and 2021 were \$86,504,000, \$7,480,000 and \$29,198,000, respectively.
+Proceeds from sales of securities available-for-sale during 2023 and 2022 were \$86,504,000 and \$7,480,000, respectively.
+There were no sales of available-for-sale during 2024.
 Sales for 2023 were primarily the result of selling investments obtained as part of the HVBC acquisition for no gain or loss on the day of acquisition.
 The gross losses realized during 2023 consisted of \$89,000 from the sales of seven municipal securities.
 The gross gains realized during 2023 consisted of \$38,000 from the sales of two municipal securities.
-The gross losses realized during 2022 consisted of \$14,000 from the sales of three agency securities.
-The gross gains realized during 2021 consisted of \$177,000 and \$125,000 from the sales of six treasury securities and three agency securities, respectively.
-The gross losses realized during 2021 consisted of \$90,000 from the sale of one agency security.
+The gross realized during 2022 consisted of \$14,000 from the sales of three agency securities.
 Gross gains and gross losses were realized as follows on available for sale securities (in thousands):

-2023 2022 2021
+2024 2023 2022

-Gross gains \$ 38 \$ - \$ 302
+Gross gains \$ - \$ 38 \$ -

-Gross losses (89) (14) (90)
+Gross losses - (89) (14)

-Net (losses) gains \$ (51) \$ (14) \$ 212
+Net (losses) gains \$ - \$ (51) \$ (14)

-The following table presents the net gains (losses) on the Company's equity investments recognized in earnings during 2023, 2022 and 2021 and the portion of unrealized gains for the period that relates to equity investments held at December 31, 2023, 2022 and 2021 (in thousands):
+The following table presents the net gains (losses) on the Company's equity investments recognized in earnings during 2024, 2023 and 2022 and the portion of unrealized gains for the period that relates to equity investments held at December 31, 2024, 2023 and 2022 (in thousands):

-Equity Securities 2023 2022 2021 Net gains (losses) recognized in equity securities during the period \$ (158) \$ (251) \$ 339 Less: Net gains realized on the sale of equity securities during the period 14 4 Net unrealized gains (losses) \$ (144) \$ (247) \$ 339
+Equity Securities 2024 2023 2022 Net gains (losses) recognized in equity securities during the period \$ 145 \$ (144) \$ (247) Less: Net gains realized on the sale of equity securities during the period (4) 14 4 Net unrealized gains (losses) \$ 149 \$ (158) \$ (251)

-Investment securities with an approximate carrying value of \$353,344,000 and \$311,766,000 at December 31, 2023 and 2022, respectively, were pledged to secure public funds and certain other deposits as provided by law and certain borrowing arrangements of the Company.
+Investment securities with an approximate carrying value of \$340,371,000 and \$353,344,000 at December 31, 2024 and 2023, respectively, were pledged to secure public funds and certain other deposits as provided by law and certain borrowing arrangements of the Company.